com-480-data-visualization/Dateam/milestones/milestone2.md

 # Milestone 2

+Data Visualization Project — COM-480
+Date: April 18, 2025

-# Presentation
+## Presentation

-As indicated by the milestone 1 we will focus on the most popular sport in European culture in this project.
-We focus on male football players and clubs between 2006 and 2016.
-Using two high-quality datasets—one on match statistics and one on player transfers—we explore how clubs and their performance have changed over time.
-Our goal is to show how player transfers affect team performance and how money shapes the football world.
-We wish to provide a comparision possibility between teams.
+As indicated in Milestone 1, our project focuses on the most popular sport in European culture: football.
+Specifically, we analyze data concerning male football players and clubs from 2006 to 2016.
+Leveraging two high-quality datasets—one on match statistics and the other on player transfers—we aim to explore how clubs and their performance evolved during this period.

+Our objective is to visualize how player transfers influence team performance, and how financial factors shape competitive success.
+The project offers users an interactive platform to compare teams, observe transfer patterns, and understand spending behavior.

-Through maps and team statistics visualizations, users can travel across Europe, follow their favorite clubs, and discover patterns in transfers, spending, and success.
-Whether you're a fan, analyst, or scout, this project offers a new way to understand football through data.
+Through maps and team-based visualizations, users can navigate Europe, follow their favorite clubs, and uncover trends in performance, transfers, and expenditures.
+This platform is designed to serve football fans, analysts, and scouts alike by offering a novel data-driven perspective on the football ecosystem.

-# Design sketches
+## Design sketches

-During a meeting we kicked off the product by conceiving following design sketches.
+We began with a brainstorming session and produced the following design sketches to structure our final website layout and content:

 <table align="center">
   <tr>